 This means investments into the future need to be considered.
-It includes the net positive premium cashflows, policy cashflow and the asset cashflow.
+It includes the net of all policy and asset related cashflows.

 Subsection (7) The yield assumed, before any adjustment to take account of the effect of taxation-

 - (a) on any investment to be made more than 3 years after the valuation date shall not exceed the lowest of- - (i) a prudent assessment of the yield, current on the valuation date, of long term fixed interest securities issued by the national government of the country in which currency the liabilities are denominated; or